Quintusnz/Math-Dash/project-documentation/business model.md

   - **EUR €7.99**
 - **Scope**:
   - One-time payment.
-  - Unlocks all standard non-AI features: all tables (2×–12×) and their division counterparts, number bonds (10, 20), extended doubles/halves, adaptive mode, Dash Duel, and basic progress dashboards.
+  - Unlocks all standard non-AI features: all tables (2×–12×) and their division counterparts, Make 10/20/100 number-bond style modes and missing-number facts, extended doubles/halves, adaptive mode, Dash Duel, and basic progress dashboards.
   - Covers all child profiles in a household on all devices associated with the same store account/email.
 - **Free Tier**:
   - Always-available free starter content:
     - Times tables: 2×, 3×, 4×.
     - Division: inverse of 2×, 3×, 4× tables.
-    - Number bonds: bonds to 10.
+    - Addition & Subtraction: Make 10 (Number Bonds) and simple missing-number facts to 10.
     - Doubles/halves: simple ranges up to ~10.
   - Purpose: meaningful free experience + natural upsell path when users want higher tables and more content.